 Your monthly homeowner's insurance payment covers you against various hazards and is added to your mortgage payment.

 Before you decide on any particular loan or lender, it's important to do your research.
 That means meeting with at least two different lenders to ensure that you're getting the best rate possible.
-We can recommend mortgage lenders in the Charlotte area if you have not already chosen one.
-Just call us at 704-400-4578 and we can help you get started!
+I can recommend mortgage lenders in the Charlotte area if you have not already chosen one.
+Just call me at 704-400-4578 to get started!
 Before then, though, it's also important to understand the two different types of interest rates offered by mortgage lenders: